josephj/codeigniter-loadules/README.md

 1. Use loadules library to load JavaScript and CSS modules.

     ```php
-    // Adds the following line if your CodeIgnier is 2.x.
+    // Adds the following line if your CodeIgniter is 2.x.
     $this->load->add_package_path(APPPATH . "third_party/loadules/");

     $this->load->library("loadules");